brainsatplay/DOMElement/README.md

 ```

-Custom elements have to have a '-' in the names for whatever reason, they are auto added on the end of the class name if none specified in addCustomElement
+Custom elements have to have a '-' in the names for whatever reason, they are auto added on the end of the class name if none specified in addElement

 Even more fun: